mdberryh/WebApiUserAuth/README.md

 1. Move password hashing logic from the database to the web API layer.
 2. Add support for password "peppers" (random secret values) stored in a `secrets.json` file on the web application.
+3. Implement rate limiting and IP blocking mechanisms.
+4. Add the password recovery feature to email users and validate it.
+5. Add TOTP two-factor authentication.